diffux/diffux/README.md

 ## Running Diffux on Heroku

 Diffux can run on Heroku.
 In order to do this, you will need an Amazon Web Services (AWS) S3 account to store the snapshots.
-Once you have configured S3 and have a Secret Key and Access Key, you are all set!
+You will need a "secret key" and a "access key" from Amazon, as well as your "API Key" from your Account page on Heroku.
+Once you have those values, you're all set!
 Follow these steps:

 ```bash
 # clone repo